r-mart/r-mart.github.io/_posts/2023-09-23-ft-image-defect-detection.md

 {% include ft-image-defect-detection/defect_image_reconstructed.html %}

 And indeed, we managed to spirit away the defects!
 However, the image borders are a bit blurred now.
-This is because the Fourier Transform assumes in theory and infinitely long input signal but our image has finite dimensions.
+This is because the Fourier Transform assumes in theory an infinitely long input signal but our image has finite dimensions.
 We will deal with any side effects caused by this in the post processing.

 The image difference highlights the defects